Pattern, Shape, Space and Measures

-Each pathway has three maths sessions, three associated pedagogy sessions and a gap task based on an action research cycle.
-This is a continuation of NCP19-24 where core materials were shared, trialled and evaluated.
+Each pathway has three maths sessions, three associated pedagogy sessions and a school based task based on an action research cycle.

 Fiona is a Primary Maths Teaching for Mastery Specialist and NCETM PD Accredited lead.
 She is an experienced Primary Maths subject leader, with MaST qualification.
 Fiona has undertaken extensive Primary Maths research of different educational systems, including working collaboratively with and hosting teachers from Shanghai.
 She has worked collaboratively as part of the national working party to develop EYFS Development Work Groups.

 The purpose of this project is to support Early Years teachers in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.